petere/pex/README.md

 There are three required fields:

 * `homepage`: A location that can be opened in a web browser to learn about the package.
-* `url`: A location that curl can download and either tar or zip can unpackage to get the package source.
+* `url`: A location that curl can download and either tar or zip can unpack to get the package source.
 * `sha1`: The SHA1 hash of the downloaded archive.

 Use `pex audit` to check the package file for syntax and other errors.
 Note that this requires Perl and the YAML module.